niuers/computer_systems/information_representation.md

 * Floating-point values can both overflow when they exceed the range of the representation or underflow when they are so close to 0.0 that they are changed to zero.

 ### Single Precision vs. Double Precision
+* The precision of a floating-point format is the number of positions reserved for binary digits plus one (for the hidden bit).
 * Single-precision floating-point format
   * s = 1, k = 8, n = 23
+  * precision is 23 + 1 = 24
   * The 24 bits (including the hidden bit) of mantissa in a 32-bit floating-point number represent approximately 7 significant decimal digits.
   * A `float` in C
 * Double-precision floating-point format
   * s = 1, k = 11, n = 52
+  * precision is 52 + 1 = 53
   * The 53 bits (including the hidden bit) of mantissa in a 64-bit floating-point number represent approximately 16 significant decimal digits.
   * A `double` in C
   * A `float` in Python